alex2276564/MMOSpawnPoint/README.md

 The waiting room feature is not just a temporary holding area - it's a fallback spawn location where players might remain if:

 - A safe location cannot be found within the configured timeout period
-- The server restarts during the asynchronous location search
+- The server restarts during the location search
 - An error occurs during the teleportation process

 ⚠️ **Don't Trap Players!** For this reason, waiting rooms should be: